Introduction to stuttering:

 What are the symptoms of stuttering?

-If a two-year-old begins to repeat syllables, short words, or phrases (su-su-such as this, or such as…such as such as this) about once every 10 sentences, and begins to use more filler words (um, with uh pauses or er hesitations), is this normal disfluency or stuttering?
+If a two-year-old begins to repeat syllables, short words, or phrases (su-su-such as this, or such as…such as such as this) about once every 10 sentences, and begins to use more filler words (um, with uh pauses or er hesitations), is this normal disfluency or a stutter?

 Is stuttering contagious?

-No – although pressure from other people can make stuttering worse.
+No – although pressure from other people can make it worse.

 Most will recover by late childhood, but about one percent of adults have severe, chronic stuttering.